HenkT28/pands-project/README.md

 So this gives you some understanding on the Mean, Max and Min of the entire Iris data set.

-One observation is that Sepal length ranges from 4.3cm to 7.9cm, while Petal length differs with a range of 1.0cm to 6.9cm, so much wider scope.
+One observation is that Sepal length ranges from 4.3cm to 7.9cm, while Petal length differs between 1.0cm to 6.9cm, so much wider scope.
+Maximum and minimum Sepal width varies between 4.4cm and 2.0cm, while the Petal width is between 2.5cm and and 0.10cm.

 [2] Iris.Histogram & Petal_Sepal_Dist scripts:

-From both you can draw very much the same conclusions - and while one is a histogram, the other is a scatter plot - they immediately provide some differences:
+From both graphics, you can draw very much the same conclusions - and while one is a histogram, the other is a scatter plot - they immediately provide you with some major observations:
 * The feature "Petal width" can distinguish the targets better that other features.
 Also to some great degree, the Petal lenght is unique for each of the 3 species.

 * Virginia has the longest Sepal length, Petal length and Petal width.